OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 - Accepting certificates with an untrusted CA

 In Burp, go to the `Proxy -> Options` tab, then go to the `Proxy Listeners` section, highlight your listener, and click `Edit`.
 Then go to the `Certificate` tab, check `Generate a CA-signed certificate with a specific hostname`, and type in the backend server's hostname.
 Now, run your application.
-If you're able to see HTTPS traffic, your application is accepting all certificates.
+If you're able to see HTTPS traffic, your application is accepting certificates with untrusted CAs.

 - Accepting incorrect hostnames